Cady-Lee: History

 Henry and Lucinda Cady moved to Takoma Park from Ashland, Virginia in 1886.
 Henry Cady was a real estate and insurance salesman.
 He sold properties largely in Takoma Park and South Brookland from his office at 520-10th Street, N.W. in Washington.
 At the time the area had 16 homes and about 100 people.
 They hired Washington architect Leon E. Dessez to design their new home.
-He had previously worked on the Washington Monument and designed the Admiral's House, now known as Number One Observatory Circle, the official residence of the Vice-President of the United States.
+He had previously worked on the Washington Monument and designed the Admiral's House, now known as Number One Observatory Circle, the official residence of the Vice President of the United States.
 Frederick Dudley built the house, which was completed in 1887.
 Other large homes joined the Cady's along what was known as Magnolia Street, now Eastern Avenue.

-The Cady's moved into their new home with their five children.
+The Cadys moved into their new home with their five children.
 They hosted services of the Episcopal Church in their home.
 Together with other Episcopalians in the area they organized Takoma Parish, now Trinity Episcopal Church.
 They held a concert at their home to help raise the funds for the new church, which was completed in 1893.
 Lucinda headed the Ladies Guild at the church for 16 years.

 Henry Cady died in 1906 and Lucinda remained in the house until her death in 1934.
 Her daughter Mary, who was a school teacher, inherited the home and she and her husband B.K.
 Lee had electricity and indoor plumbing installed.
 The house became known as Cady-Lee at the time.
 Mary had little money in later years to update the house and created an apartment for herself on the main floor of the house after her husband's death.
 She invited relatives to move into the rooms on the upper floors.

 Mary Lee died in 1973.
 By this time the other large homes along Eastern Avenue were torn down and replaced by garden apartments.
 The Cady-Lee was also targeted for demolition.
 Members of the community rallied to save the home and it was placed on the National Register of Historic Places on May 28, 1975.
 It was the beginning of creating the Takoma Park Historic District in both Maryland and the District of Columbia, which was added to the National Register in 1983.
 Gerald and Sandra Kurtinitis bought the house for $68,000 the same year.
 They started to renovate the Cady-Lee room by room.
 They sold the house in 2000 to Frances Phipps who specialized in house rescues.
 She also had the financial means to finish the project.
 She did not intend to live in the house herself and looked for a non-profit agency to take it over.
 The Forum for Youth Investment bought the house in 2002 and now uses it for their offices.
 The upper floors and lower-level house the Forum staff and equipment.
 The first floor provides meeting space for Forum events and other non-profits.